 Komisar worked odd jobs while studying at the law school, e.g. as the manager of an unkown band.
 But he finally settled to the type of career that’s expected of a JD – until he realized that his future was going predetermined by the hierarchy of job levels at a law firm, from Junior Consultant to Senior Partner.
 I was intrigued by his story about the moment he recognized that – by looking down the aisle, framed by the doors of his colleagues offices’ all nearly ordered by hierarchy.
 This is probably one of the few times ‘hierarchy’ is used in the original sense of the word – sacred order.
 This is so very The Matrix!

-He said that he is interested in the creative side of business – the metaphorical blank sheet of paper.
+He said that he was interested in the creative side of business – the metaphorical blank sheet of paper.
 So he abandoned his Matrix-like career and supported new businesses in the start-up phase a a Virtual CEO, denying the Deferred Life Plan – do what you have to do, then do what you want to do.

 I had been incredibly self-disciplined for such a long time, so I feel entitled to state: Self-discipline and perseverance are all good and fine, but protestant work ethics has been ingrained into our society in a way that turned these virtues into self-replicating demons.
 I do not have a link to share as anything I read about the history of work ethics and its detrimental effects on Corporate Culture and the Cult of Overtime was written by German authors.
 So probably this is a German or middle-European issue anyway.